Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/intro/introduction.md

 Please choose a story you feel comfortable sharing.
 If you can’t think of something that happened to you, you can tell a close-call story that happened to someone you know.

-Tell your story in as much detail as you can, not just a few sentences.
+If you are the storyteller, you will tell your story in as much detail as you can, not just a few sentences.
 Describe what happened, what you were thinking or feeling, and how it turned out.
-Aim for about 1-2 minutes in length

 Here are a few ideas to help you think of a story: